CABSEL/ProTINA/protina_R/readme.md

 3. Load the package, using `library(protina)`.

-#### Example data in SALMON package
+#### Example data in ProTINA package

-SALMON package includes microarray data from the chromatin targeting study using mouse pancreatic beta cells [1]:
+ProTINA package includes microarray data from the chromatin targeting study using mouse pancreatic beta cells [1]:

-`lfc`: log2FC data, pre-processed as described in SALMON manuscript
+`lfc`: log2FC data, pre-processed as described in proTINA manuscript

 `glist`: The list of gene symbols corresponding to the rows in the log2FC data